jkasanjian/image-compressor/README.md

 operated on using self implemented Matrix and Vector classes.
 The program uses image.py to convert the png file to pixel values.

 The image generated is a rank-k approximation of the original image based on a user-entered k value.
 The higher the k-value, the more detailed the image, the higher the cumulative energy, and the more space it takes up.

-Attached below are some sample images:
+Below are some sample images:

 ### Original Image:
 ![](data/dog.png)